 Office and sales facilities.
-We own an administrative tower, a 5-story building with total gross floor area of approximately 10,757 square meters, and a sales center, a 2-story building with total gross floor area of approximately 2,265 square meters for China Northeast Logistics City-Tieling and are located at China Northeast Logistics City-Tieling, Zuanshi Road, Xincheng District, Tieling, Liaoning Province, PRC, which are staffed by management, office and sales personnel.
+We own an administrative tower, a 5-story building with total gross floor area of approximately 10,757 square meters, and a sales center, a 2-story building with total gross floor area of approximately 2,265 square meters for China Northeast Logistics City-Tieling and are located at China Northeast Logistics City-Tieling, Zuanshi Road, Xincheng District, Tieling, Liaoning Province, PRC.
 We have land use rights and building ownership rights for the buildings in which our China Northeast Logistics City-Tieling office and sales center are located.
 We own an administrative office with total gross floor area of approximately 1,300 square meters and a sales office with total gross floor area of approximately 1,105 square meters for China Northeast Logistics City-Dezhou and are located on 4/F and 1/F of No. 1 Exchange Plaza, at China Northeast Logistics City-Dezhou, 3777 Dexian Dajie, Decheng District, Dezhou, Shandong Province, PRC, which are staffed by management, office and sales personnel.
 We have land use rights for the building in which our China Northeast Logistics City-Dezhou administrative office and sales office are located.
-Our China administrative office for Shenzhen head office is located at 26/F, Global Logistics Center, Pinghu, Longgang District, Shenzhen, PRC, which is comprised of approximately 1,489 square meters and is staffed by management and office personnel.
-We own an administrative office with total gross area of approximately 3,286 and a sales office with total gross floor area of approximately 1,268 square meters for China Glorious City-Hengyang and are located at China Glorious City-Hengyang, Cailun Dadao, Shigu District, Hengyang, Hunan Province, PRC, and are staffed by management, office and sales personnel.
+Our China administrative office for Shenzhen head office is located at 18/F-21/F, Block 12, Tiedong Logistics Zone, Chevalier Avenue, Pinghu Street, Pinghu, Longgang District, Shenzhen, PRC, which is comprised of approximately 6,671 square meters.
+We own an administrative office with total gross area of approximately 3,286 square meters and a sales office with total gross floor area of approximately 1,268 square meters for China Glorious City-Hengyang and are located at China Glorious City-Hengyang, Cailun Dadao, Shigu District, Hengyang, Hunan Province, PRC.
 We have land use rights for the building in which our China Glorious City-Hengyang administrative office and sales office are located.
-We own an administrative office with total gross floor area of approximately 2,551 square meters and a sales office with total gross floor area of approximately 1,100 square meters for China Glorious City-Zhoukou, and are located at China Glorious City- Zhoukou, 500 meters East of Intersection of Taishan Road and Zhouhuai Road, Chuanhui District, Zhoukou, Henan Province, PRC, and are staffed by management, office and sales personnel.
+We own an administrative office with total gross floor area of approximately 2,551 square meters and a sales office with total gross floor area of approximately 1,100 square meters for China Glorious City-Zhoukou, and are located at China Glorious City-Zhoukou, 500 meters East of Intersection of Taishan Road and Zhouhuai Road, Chuanhui District, Zhoukou, Henan Province, PRC.
 We have land use rights for the buildings in which our China Glorious City-Zhoukou administrative office and sales office are located.
+We own an administrative office with total gross area of approximately 2,062 and a sales office with total gross floor area of approximately 807 square meters for China Glorious City-Handan and are located at China Glorious City-Handan, South-West Corner of Intersection Fudong Street and Handa Road, Handan County, Handan, Hebei Province, PRC.
+We have land use rights for the building in which our Handan City administrative office and sales offices are located.
+Our administrative and sales offices for China Glorious City-Nanyang are located at 1st Floor, Administrative Building of Tianrun Full Regal Hotel, No. 6 Yingbin Road, Nanyang, Henan Province, PRC, which are comprised of approximately 1,586 and 1,321 square meters of gross floor area.